dianapopova/InfluenceMax/README.md

 Data structure used in this implementation is one-dimensional array (flat array).
 # IM_flat_compr
 Data structures used in this implementation are one-dimensional array (flat array) and custom-compressed flat array.
+# IM_flat_parallel
+Data structure is the same as in IM_flat, but the hypergraph is built in parallel, independently, by all available cores on the machine, and then combined into one flat array by concatenating the results of each core.
+# Borgs
+Data structure for the hypergraph in this implementation is Webgraph (compressed adjacency lists).
+The hypergraph is built in parallel, independently, by all available cores on the machine, and then combined into one file stored on disk.
 # Getting Started
 a.
 Download and install Webgraph framework from http://webgraph.di.unimi.it.